crystalbrock619/Labs-Sprint-Challenge-2.4-Labs-Final-Delivery/README.md

   1 slide of reflection as to what they did differently.
 This is to be a short retrospective what you learned during your labs experience.
 - Record a 2 min (max) video delivering your slide deck as a presentation.

+> Link your demo and Slide Deck in your Prompt Submission.

 ## Submitting your work

-Please submit a link to your journal entry for this sprint, in the Sprint Retrospective Form.
+Please submit a link to your journal entry **AND DON'T FORGET TO LINK YOUR SLIDE DECK IN YOUR RESPONSE** for this sprint, in the Sprint Retrospective Form.
 This is to be done every _Friday before 11am PT_ -- for Full Time -- and before the end of your 2nd '5th' day -- for Part Time -- to be counted as a submission for that sprint.

 _Don't forget to submit a link to your *Presentation Script* along with your Journal Entry response_